tripzilch/tripzilch.github.io/articles/rotating.md

 We arbitrarily decide that we're not interested in things that rotate more often than 6 times.
 So we want two frequencies from {1, 2, 3, 4, 5, 6}, they can't be the same and the order doesn't matter.
 Since it also doesn't matter which frequency is negative, we'll decide it'll always be the second one.
 This gives us 15 combinations.

-You can cycle between these 15 combinations in the following figure:
+You can try out all of these 15 combinations using the buttons below the following figure:

 <div id="ex2" class="live"> <canvas></canvas> <input type="text" />
 <b class="selected">1:2</b> <b>1:3</b> <b>1:4</b> <b>1:5</b> <b>1:6</b> <b>2:3</b> <b>2:4</b> <b>2:5</b> <b>2:6</b> <b>3:4</b> <b>3:5</b> <b>3:6</b> <b>4:5</b> <b>4:6</b> <b>5:6</b>